-Spiritual, Moral, Social and Cultural Statement
+Spiritual, Moral, Social and Cultural (SMSC) Statement

 Spiritual Development – Through the school’s collective worship assemblies and PSHCE lessons the pupils have gained a deeper insight into their own and other peoples feelings and values.
-Our topic based and hands on curriculum encourages a sense of wonder about themselves, others and the world around them.
+Our knowledge based and hands on curriculum encourages a sense of wonder about themselves, others and the world around them.
 In RE lessons the children learn about their own beliefs and those of other religions.
 The children learn how to respect and tolerate other peoples beliefs and feelings, promoting British values.
-There is a central, reflective space are for the children to reflect on issues affecting themselves and others.
+There is a central, reflective display for the children to reflect on issues affecting themselves and others.

 Moral Development – Through various PSHE lessons the children have opportunities to recognise the difference between right and wrong and apply this to their own lives and the lives of others.
 In their Class Council discussions and debates everybody has an opportunity to express their views and feelings, as well as listening to and responding to others.
 The School Council, who are elected by the pupils, helps to voice the children’s opinions and discuss issues raised about school life.
 The School Council play a major role in enabling children to have a collective pupil voice in making positive changes to the school.
 In this way the children learn about democracy.
 The children also support charities and causes both close to home and further afield, developing their global citizenship understanding.
 All children participate in the National Anti-bullying Week activities.
 As an Eco school the well established Eco committee of elected children, parents and staff work hard to promote environmental awareness and responsibility.
 They promote the values of reduce, reuse and recycle through various Eco initiatives.